thangphan-ent/sendecor-kitchen-plugin/docs/CONTROL_SYSTEM.md

 A valid CONTROL HEADER is either:

 ### Option A — Full control content

-The full relevant control content
+OR

-### Option B — Control summary
+### Option B — Control summary (MINIMUM REQUIRED)

-A summary block that MUST include:
+The summary MUST explicitly include:
 - CONFLICT RESOLUTION
 - DEFAULT BEHAVIOR
 - CONTROL_VERSION

+If ANY of the above is missing:
-If the CONTROL HEADER is missing, execution must stop.
+- CONTROL HEADER is INVALID
+- Claude must STOP
+- Claude must NOT execute

 ---